bert9bert/forecast_wiki_traffic/readme.md

 ## View Distributions

-A fair number of time series have decent activity, with more than half having a median of 122 views per day, which may make fitting an ARIMA model worthwhile.
-For the those where there is as much activity, such as the 25% that have a median of 16 or less visits per day simple approaches such as means and medians or means and medians calculated off subsets may be beneficial.
+Much of the time series have modest daily visits, with more than half having a median of 122 or more views per day.
+For these series an ARIMA model may be worthwhile.
+For the those where there is not as much activity, such as the 25% that have a median of 16 or less visits per day, simple approaches such as means and medians may be useful.